AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 argument is a C++ lambda function that works on cell :cpp:`(i,j,k)`.
 Variables a, b and c in the lambda function are captured by value from the enclosing scope.
 The code above is performance portable.
-It works with and without GPU.
+It works with and without GPU support.
 When AMReX is built with GPU support, AMREX_GPU_DEVICE indicates that the lambda function is a device function and :cpp:`ParallelFor` launches a GPU kernel to do the work.
 When it is built without GPU support, AMREX_GPU_DEVICE has no effects whatsoever.
 More details on :cpp:`ParalleFor` will be presented in section :ref:`sec:gpu:for`.
-It should be emphasized that `ParallelFor` does not start OpenMP parallel region.
-OpenMP parallel region will start by the pragma above the :cpp:`MFIter` loop if it is built with OpenMP and without enabling GPU.
+It should be emphasized that `ParallelFor` does not start an OpenMP parallel region.
+The OpenMP parallel region will be started by the pragma above the :cpp:`MFIter` loop if it is built with OpenMP and without enabling GPU.
 Tiling is turned off if GPU is enabled so that more parallelism is exposed to GPU kernels.
 Also note that when tiling is off, :cpp:`tilbox` returns